 Although group achievement tests may be used as a screening factor, the "ceiling" effect must be taken into consideration.
 These tests often do not measure the comprehensive attainment and achievement levels of the gifted student.
 Students who are thought to be gifted should be referred for a Gifted Multidisciplinary Evaluation (GMDE) that would include an IQ test.

-4. Services such as guidance, psychological services and social and emotional support services are provided to specifically support the gifted students.
+- 4. Services such as guidance, psychological services and social and emotional support services are provided to specifically support the gifted students. - B. The WCSD Gifted Program is an individualized program.